eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfoldersignerassociationApi.md

 <a id="ezsignfoldersignerassociationforcedisconnectv1"></a>
 # **EzsignfoldersignerassociationForceDisconnectV1**
-> EzsignfoldersignerassociationForceDisconnectV1Response EzsignfoldersignerassociationForceDisconnectV1 (int pkiEzsignfoldersignerassociationID, Object body)
+> CommonResponse EzsignfoldersignerassociationForceDisconnectV1 (int pkiEzsignfoldersignerassociationID, Object body)

 Disconnects the Ezsignfoldersignerassociation